j-james/notes/cpsc421/automata.md

 Nondeterminism is in the name: notably, this means that
 - you can have multiple arrows with the same label
 - the output is a _set_ of states
-- There can be $\epsilon$s that skip states: these are equivalent to additional (very carefully placed) arrows
+- There can be $\epsilon$s that skip states: these are equivalent to additional (carefully placed) arrows

 NFA Example
 ```automata